Rate Limiting

 Overview

 To ensure fair resource allocation across your workspace, Dust enforces rate limits on trigger executions.
-These limits prevent individual automations from consuming your entire workspace message allowance while allowing legitimate automation use cases.
+These limits prevent individual automations from consuming disproportionate capacity while allowing legitimate automation use cases.

 Triggers can operate in two modes:

-- Fair use mode: Counts toward your workspace message allowance (default)
+• Fair use mode: Counts toward the regular usage allowance available to your workspace under your plan.

-- Programmatic usage mode: Billed separately, for high-volume use cases
+• Programmatic usage mode: Billed separately through programmatic usage credits, for high-volume use cases.

 Rate Limit Rules